zand3rs/sails-factory/README.md

 ### Loading factories

-Calling .load() without parameter will try to load factory defintions from test/factories folder.
+Calling .load() without parameter will try to load factory definitions from test/factories folder.
 By default, the model name will be set to factory file name if not provided on define parameters.

     // api/models/User.js
     module.exports = {